CursedRock17/overwatch2api/README.md

 # Create T3 App

-Need to be more informational
+Need to be more informational, clone this private repo with a nice gitignore then make that repo public.